Connector for OData

 Microsoft Visual Studio 2010

 The Visual Studio 2010 development environment from Microsoft lets custom OData services based on existing databases to be generated and provided over the Microsoft Internet Information Server with little effort.
-You can download this here.
+You can download them here.

 Reverse proxy configuration

 For technical reasons, it is not currently possible to run the portal server and OData services on the same TCP port.
-For this reason, another port must be selected for Intrexx OData services than the default HTTP port 80 (or 443 for SSL connections), if the portal needs to be available on that port.
+Therefore, a port other than the standard HTTP port 80 (or 443 for SSL connections) must be selected for Intrexx OData services if the portal is to be accessible under this port.
 However, a reverse proxy can be used to run the portal server as well as OData services on the same port.
 This method uses a forward-facing web server that receives user requests and uses a set of rules to forward the requests to the corresponding back-end system.
 Various free and commercial reverse proxy solutions are available.
 The following section describes a sample implementation using the free Nginx web server.
 The example assumes that both Nginx and the Intrexx portal server are running on the same physical server, and that the portal is available on port 8080 and the OData services are available on port 9090.
-You can download the current version of Nginx from https://nginx.org.
-After extracting the downloaded file, the configuration file "nginx.conf" is located in the child folder "/conf".
+You can obtain the current Nginx version at https://nginx.org.
+After extracting the downloaded file, the configuration file ""nginx.conf"" is located in the child folder ""/conf"".
 Replace the file with the following sample configuration (you can find a copy of the file in the Intrexx installation directory \adapter\odata\nginx).

 #user nobody;